lmmx/syncdoc/README.md

 > - See
 >   [examples/demo_submodule](https://github.com/lmmx/syncdoc/tree/master/examples/demo_submodule)
 >
-> If that isn't to your liking, then just use it on impl blocks etc. and use a regular `syncdoc`
+> If that isn't to your liking, then just use it on impl blocks etc. and use a regular
-> attribute for individual items.
+> `syncdoc::omnidoc` attribute for individual items.

 ### Documenting Impl Blocks